aws/aws-app-mesh-examples/walkthroughs/howto-k8s-tls-acm/README.md

 Start by creating a root certificate authority (CA) in ACM.

-> You pay a monthly fee for the operation of each AWS Certificate Manager Private Certificate Authority until you delete it and you pay for the private certificates you issue each month.
-For more information, see [AWS Certificate Manager Pricing](https://aws.amazon.com/certificate-manager/pricing/).
+***Note: You pay a monthly fee for the operation of each AWS Certificate Manager Private Certificate Authority until you delete it and you pay for the private certificates you issue each month.
+For more information, see [AWS Certificate Manager Pricing](https://aws.amazon.com/certificate-manager/pricing/).***

 ```bash
 export ROOT_CA_ARN=`aws acm-pca create-certificate-authority \